 ITALIAN STUDY CENTRES ONLY.
-This course helps students to develop their ability to communicate effectively, using an expanded range of vocabulary.
-Conversation practice improves listening and interpretation skills.
-Reading and writing exercises improve skills in understanding and writing simple prose.
-In Rome this course is available to all students.
-In Florence, this course is available to interns only.
+This course helps students to develop their ability to communicate effectively and accurately, using an expanded range of vocabulary.
+Conversation practice improves listening and interpretation skills for better understanding and response.
+Reading and writing exercises improve skills in understanding prose and writing letters and simple messages.